zcrys/KothWars-Api/README.md

 **Do clan rewards work with all KOTHs?**

 Yes, if `clan.enabled` is true in config, all KOTHs will distribute rewards to clan members.

-This can be overridden per-KOTH in future versions.
+**What placeholders are available for scoreboards?**

+All placeholders listed in the [PlaceholderAPI Support](#placeholderapi-support) section work in any PlaceholderAPI-compatible plugin, including scoreboards, chat formatting, signs, and custom GUI plugins.

+**Does the API support hex colors?**

+Yes, all messages support hex colors using the format `&#RRGGBB`.
+Example: `&#FF5555Red Text`.

 ---